Mass Murder 🇨🇦

 Well-Supported Details:

-• Two Edmonton police officers, Const.
+• Victims: Two Edmonton police officers, Const.
 Travis Jordan and Const.
-Brett Ryan, were shot and killed while responding to a domestic violence call.
+Brett Ryan, were killed in the line of duty.

 Unverified or Conflicting Claims: